 Notation Description

 begin Block structure begin statement

 end Block structure end statement

 card Character string for a card

-name Variable name for a card argument
+arg Variable name for a card argument

+units Unit type for input argument (generally optional)

 options List of card argument options

 type Argument type as floating (float), integer (int), or character (char)

 float Argument type as a real or floating

-int Argument type as an integer

-char Argument type as a character string limits Limits of the input argument if they exist default Argument default value if it exists.
-If an automatic default value is available then the automatic mode can be used. dependencies List of cards for which there exist a dependency exclusions List of cards for which there exist an exclusion symbol Mathematical symbol used for an input argument required Indicates whether in input argument is required or not typical Specifies a typical value or range for an input card.
+int Argument type as an integer char Argument type as a character string limits Limits of the input argument if they exist default gument default value if it exists.
+If an automatic default value is availathen the automatic mode can be used. dependencies List of cards for which there exist a dependency exclusions List of cards for which there exist an exclusion symbol Mathematical symbol used for an input argument required Indicates whether in input argument is required or not typical Specifies a typical value or range for an input card.